NASA-AMMOS/slim/continuous-testing/starter-kits/README.md

 Starter Kit:
 - [SLIM Starterkit Python -- Dependabot Script](https://github.com/NASA-AMMOS/slim-starterkit-python/blob/main/.github/dependabot.yml) to install in your GitHub repo

-To leverage this template, make sure to do the following:
+To leverage Dependabot, make sure to do the following:
 1. Discuss with your development team the cybersecurity best practice to regularly update OSS to latest versions and seek consensus on a workflow to accept proposed updates.
 2. Add Dependabot automation to your repository, either via the **admin console** or **manually** (choose **one**):
 > **Shortcut**